meejah/txtorcon/docs/introduction.rst

 <https://twistedmatrix.com/trac/>`_ networking library for `Python
 <http://python.org/>`_.

+With txtorcon you can launch tor; connect to already-running tor instances; use tor as a client (via SOCKS5); set up services over tor;
+change all aspects of configuration; track live state (active circuits and streams, etc); do DNS via Tor; and query other information from the tor daemon.

-This would be of interest to anyone wishing to write event-based software in Python that talks to a Tor program.
+txtorcon would be of interest to anyone wishing to write event-based software in Python that talks to a Tor program.
 Twisted already provides many robust protocol implementations, deployment, logging and integration with GTK, Qt and other graphics frameworks -- so txtorcon